 Ask for help.

-Now for some of you, this may not be so simple, but no one ever got anywhere when they went 100 percent solo (except maybe a good hike).
+Now for some of you, this may not be so simple, but no one ever got anywhere when they went 100 percent solo.
 Everyone needs someone to bounce ideas off of, a different perspective, or just a “good game” butt slap.
 Hey, you appreciate someone’s help when they see something that you don’t, right?
 (Hint: your fly is down.)

 So when you’re stumped on your budget (make one in five easy steps) or need to think of a plan to raise extra funds to fix your car’s grinding noises, ask your partner for help.
 Ask and be prepared to listen.
 Then say thank you.

 Think about it, when someone asks you for sincere help, you feel pretty good about yourself and your relationship.
-This simple tactic can be used for so many things, and definitely something you should become comfortable with.
+This simple tactic can be used for so many things, and communication is something you should become comfortable with.

 Share your goals.